Label printing and barcode scanning

 2. Whenever you need to scan barcodes in Breww, follow the relevant instructions on which barcodes to scan and in which order.
 This is very important.

-3. When you’ve finished scanning the barcodes, ensure the cursor is in the correct input box for the barcode data, put the back into its cradle and you should see all the barcode data entered into Breww for you.
+3. When you’ve finished scanning the barcodes, ensure the cursor is in the correct input box for the barcode data, put it back into its cradle and you should see all the barcode data entered into Breww for you.

 What about my existing barcode scanner?

-We recommend using our app for iOS and Android, however, Breww should be compatible with all barcode scanners that can support “batch mode”.
-In batch mode the scanner will collect a number of scans together and finally submit them in one batch to Breww.
+We recommend using our app for iOS and Android.
+However, Breww should be compatible with all barcode scanners that can support “batch mode”.
+In batch mode, the scanner will collect a number of scans together and finally submit them in one batch to Breww.
 If you have a different scanner or any issues with our recommended scanners, please get in touch with the name and model number and we’ll see if we can help you get it working with Breww.

 All labels, printers and barcode scanners recommended on this page are just recommendations.
 You should be able to use any compatible alternative.